vveizhang/transformer_predict_circRNA/readme.md

 <br>
 <em>Image by Author</em></p>

-## 4. Training and deployment of GPT-2 on SageMaker
+## 4. Training and deployment of Transformer on SageMaker

 ### 4.1.
 Create an Amazon SageMaker notebook instance